× Close

 Summary

 In 2024, the New Mexico Department of Higher Education partnered with NCHEMS to conduct the Higher Education Sustainability Study.
-NCHEMS applied its adequacy model to examine the key foundational costs and estimate potential inequities at individual institutions and sectors.
+NCHEMS applied an adequacy model to examine the key foundational costs of providing higher education in the state and estimated potential gaps in funding in individual institutions and across sectors.
 The study also reviewed the policies and procedures connected to how the state provides appropriations outside the funding formula and evaluated the performance-driven formula.
+As a second component of the study, NCHEMS closely reviewed the state’s process for awarding funding for Research and Public Service Projects, or RPSPs.
+NCHEMS provided policy analysis and focus group findings to inform the state on how to adjust its processes for awarding program-level funding to the public institutions in the state.

 Topics Challenges Approach